 The Company has in place a Board Diversity Policy that sets out the framework and approach for the Board to set its qualitative and measurable quantitative objectives for achieving diversity, and to annually assess the progress in achieving these objectives.
 The annual assessment is led by the NC as part of the process for appointment of new directors and Board succession planning.
-To help the NC identify gaps (if any) in skills, knowledge, experience and other
+To help the NC identify gaps (if any) in skills, knowledge, experience and other aspects of diversity in the board composition in any given year of

-Achievement of Qualitative and measurable Quantitative Objectives Identified Under the Board Diversity Policy for the period FY 2023 to FY 2025, and Adoption of New Rolling 3-year Board Diversity Objective for the Period FY 2024 to FY 2026
+Achievement of Qualitative and Measurable Quantitative Objectives Identified Under the Board Diversity Policy for the Period FY 2024 to FY 2026, and Adoption of New Rolling 3-year Board Diversity Objective for the Period FY 2025 to FY 2027

-The objectives identified by the NC in January 2023 for the period FY 2023 to FY 2025 were reviewed in January 2024.
-The progress towards achieving such objectives as at the end of FY 2023 are set out below:
+The objectives identified by the NC in January 2024 for the period FY 2024 to FY 2026 were reviewed in February 2025.
+The progress towards achieving such objectives as at the end of FY 2024 are set out below: